mariscript/platemate/journals/natalie.md

 - added icons to the food preferences in the user page
 - centered modal title for questionnaire and added background color for the form titles
 - fixed questionnaire modal to click on main page and in the dropdown menu
+- Zac worked on the resources page and fixed naming conventions of handle change functions for user profile forms
+- Marison added a cancel button to the allergies and dietary restrictions portion of the user profile and added an error message when user has no results after taking the questionnaire

 # Week 4

 ### (Sun) 1/22/2023

 - was able to get the checkboxes to show for the allergy/diet needs
+- Marison worked on putting the questionnaire carousel into a modal and added blurred photos to the background of each question in the questionnaire
+- Gina and Marison worked on the YelpAPI to work when a user inputs data in the questionnaire
+- Gina made multiple React slices including user, restaurant list, dietary needs and made cards for restaurant list and modals for restaurant detail.
+She also fixed the update dietary needs page to have default values as option values in drop down

 ### (Sat) 1/21/2023